thearyanahmed/api-router/README.md

 # requ-js

-Requ-js is a simple library for handling client side http requests.
-It is a wrapper over axios, but with a bit more human touch.
+Requ-js is a simple library for handling client-side HTTP requests.
+It is a wrapper over Axios, but with a bit more human touch.
-It works as builder, building the endpoint along you go.
+It works as a builder, building the endpoint along you go.
-At the moment requ-js's api is very limited.
+At the moment requ-js's API is very limited.

-## we start building our api with
+## we start building our API with

 ```node
 this.request() // sort of like init